iot49/iot49.org/_sources/ide/config/backup.md

 :width: 500px
 ```

-Choose "No, my machine ..." to get to the home screen
+Choose "No, my machine ..." to get to the home screen:

 ```{image} figures/duplicati.png
 :width: 500px
 ```

 Click `+ Add backup` and configure a new backup.
-Choose Encryption and a Passphrase if you like (I do not bother as I don't keep personal information on the Raspberry Pi).
+Choose encryption and a passphrase if you like (I do not bother as I don't keep personal information on the Raspberry Pi).

 Duplicati offers many backup destinations.
 Under `Storage Type` you find all the popular online services (Dropbox, Google Cloud, etc).

 Alternatively you can backup to local storage.
 Insert a USB thumb drive into the Raspberry PI.
-It will show up under `Folder path` in the `mnt` folder.
+It will show up in section `Folder path` in the `mnt` folder, identified by its label.

 ```{image} figures/duplicati_dest.png
 :width: 500px